Conorjbr/rock-paper-scissors/README.md

 #### Future improvements to the site

-I would like to add the extrac game levels and enable automatic change of game level when a certain number of "wins" is scored.
+I would like to add the extra game levels and enable automatic change of game level when a certain number of "wins" is scored.
 I would also like to experiment further with more sophisticated styling of the game elements.

 #### Acknowledgements & thanks